 Students create collages in the style of African American artist Romare Bearden.
 (Grade 3-5, 6-8, 9-12)

 The Web is full of great resources for teaching about African American history and culture.
-Following are three sites worthy of special note:
+Following are four sites worthy of special note:

 Article by Lois Lewis